 How can information technology help improve quality of life for all of us?
 How can we easily access products and information without using the sense of vision to communicate and interact?
 What kind of interface will adapt to user needs?
 Chieko Asakawa, blind since the age of fourteen and now an expert in accessibility research, is working on answering these questions.

-As visual user interface and multimedia content have become increasingly popular on the Internet, Chieko has been working on finding ways for visually impaired people to enjoy the benefits of these advances.
-Chieko and her team have developed a number of pioneering technologies, including a disability simulator called aDesigner, which helps Web designers identify potential design issues to make their websites more user-friendly to all; a tool called aiBrowser, which for the first time helps visually impaired users to access streaming video, animation and other visual online content.
-And Chieko and teams in IBM developed the Accessibility Tools Framework, which offers standardized design and application programming interfaces, allowing developers to create accessibility tools and applications easily and cost effectively.
-Contribution of these technologies and the framework to the open source community, Eclipse Foundation, may help stimulate assistive software innovation to advance Web 2.0 content accessibility.
+As visual user interface and multimedia content have become increasingly popular on the Internet, Chieko and her team developed a number of pioneering technologies to help visually impaired people enjoy the benefits of these advances.
+Disability simulator called aDesigner helps Web designers identify potential design issues to make their websites more user-friendly to all.
+For the first time, aiBrowser helps visually impaired users to access streaming video, animation and other visual online content.
+Accessibility Tools Framework offers standardized design and application programming interfaces, allowing developers to create accessibility tools and applications easily and cost effectively.
+Contribution of these technologies and the framework to the open source community, Eclipse Foundation, have helped stimulate accessibility software innovation.